Bubobubobubobubo/sardine/README.md

 # Sardine

+## Current list of issues

+- **[EASY]** Tasks are not being deleted from self.child.tasks
+- **[HARD]** Phase issues: patterns can shift in and out of phase randomly.
+  - two functions scheduled at 1*self.ppqn will drift in and out of phase periodically depending on multiple factors:
+    - CPU load
+    - Switching between apps
+    - etc..
+- **[EASY]** Clock cannot be stopped and restarted using `clock.send_stop()` and `clock.send_reset()`
+- **[EASY]** Find a better name for the `delay` parameter and declare a default parameter `delay=1` for every coroutine.
+- **[HARD]** The `Sound` class was not initially meant for this project.
+It needs a rewrite:
+    - **[HARD]** automate the declaration of new SuperDirt parameters to be exposed.
+    - **[EASY]** add a file configurable by the user to declare and expose new parameters.

 ## Overview

 Sardine is a fun summer project I am currently working on, based on Python 3.10 `asyncio` library.
 Sardine is a live coding library exploring the idea of temporal recursion.
 It is capable of sending a MIDI Clock to external softwares and synthesizers.
 It can also piggy-back on the [SuperDirt](https://github.com/musikinformatik/SuperDirt) audio engine to trigger or sequence samples, synthesizers, custom DSP and much more things :).
 Because `Sardine` is fairly simple and barebones, you can also use it to schedule the execution of custom Python functions on a musical clock!

-I am indexing my work on this repository but the library is not yet usable / released.
+I am indexing my work on this repository but the library is far from being usable.
 I made it public in order to share it without having to add contributors every time.
-You are also welcome to make pull requests if you think that you can bring something new!
+You are also welcome to make pull requests if you think that you can bring something new! `Sardine` may and will crash.

 ## Installation